cuplv/shawn_AI/README.md

 {} Var(x) = Num(1) {x -> [1 , 1]} ; WHILE Var(x) DO {x -> [1 , 1]} Var(x) = Num(0) {x -> [0 , 0]} ELIHW {x -> [0 , 1]}
 ```

+Notes
+- The condition on the while loop follows C semantics: a zero value is false and any other value is true.
+- This particular example terminates without widening but examples requiring widening will be implemented soon (see TODO).
+- The last abstract domain has `x->[0,1]` which is imprecise as we should know `x->[0,0]`.
+We need to implement narrowing before this works (see TODO).

 ### TODO
 [ ] add plus
 [ ] Implement back edge detection for widening
 [ ] Implement widening
 [ ] Implement narrowing
+[ ] Figure out a cleaner way to separate the semantics of a program and the abstract domain/transfer functions
 [ ] Extract base transfer function language that can be shared by multiple object langauges (`Step` currently in `WhileInterpretable.scala`)
 [ ] Add an abstract domain and find way to compose
+[ ] Document how to add object languages
+[ ] Document how to add domains

 ### Build tool help